 The goal of the public humanities component of American Examples is to equip our participants with skills to build their own public humanities projects, engage as public intellectuals, and develop skills to communicate with broader audiences.
-In the process of putting together the public humanities workshop, we have developed some examples of public scholarship and curated some resources for those interested in doing publicly engaged scholarship in religious studes.
+Below is a collection of resources, projects, and examples produced by AE participants and mentors.

 Study Religion: The Podcast